EQAR/deqar-docs/docs/europass.md

 # European Digital Credentials for Learning

-European Digital Credentials for Learning are a standard for issuing education credentials (e.g. diplomas, transcripts of records, etc.) in a tamper-proof digital format, with authentication and verification checks built in.
+[European Digital Credentials for Learning]() are a standard for issuing education credentials (e.g. diplomas, transcripts of records, etc.) in a tamper-proof digital format, with authentication and verification checks built in.
 The standard was developed and is maintained by the European Union.

-DEQAR data is automatically loaded into the Europass Qualifications Dataset Register (QDR) and then feeds the Accreditation Database against which European Digital Credentials are verified.
+[Accredited credentials](https://europass.europa.eu/en/stakeholders/qdr/accreditation#8576) are checked against the accreditation database that is part of the Qualifications Dataset Register (QDR).

-**If your external quality assurance (whether at institutional or programme level) is recorded in DEQAR, you can immediately issue EDC credentials that are classified as "accredited".**
+DEQAR data is automatically exported to the QDR. **That is, if your external quality assurance (whether at institutional or programme level) is recorded in DEQAR, you can immediately issue EDC credentials that can be verified as accredited.**

 ## Reports exported